 There are two major types of satellites; natural and man-made.
 Natural satellites would be, for example, our moon.
-However, within the scope of man-made satellites however, there are several different types.
+However, within the scope of man-made satellites, there are several different types.

-Man-made satellites are classified following the type of orbit that they are in, as this then dictates their use.
+Man-made satellites are classified according to the type of orbit they are in, as this then dictates their use.

 - Low Earth Orbits